guenchi/Igropyr/README.md

 then

-`$ cd igropyr/src && cc -fPIC -shared httpc.c membuf.c -luv -o httpc.so`
+`$ cd igropyr/src && cc -fPIC -shared httpc.c membuf.c -luv -o httpc.so && mv httpc.so ../`

 or simply use Raven to install Igropyr: